zkcpku/make-effective-data-visualization/README.md

 Some changes after feedback:

+v1-v3:

 - Add theme background with each tournament.
 - Fix data error in the third tournament.
 - Redesign the left and right buttons to make the UI clear.
 - Change the size of the bubbles.
 - Add pick rate on the x-axis.
 - Enlarge and beautify the information panel.
-- Add terms explanation and some introductory to the visualization
+- Add terms explanation and some introductory to the visualization.
-- Add a walk through
+- Add a walk through.

+v4:

+- Rescale circle size.
+- Remove background image.
+- Accurate the scale at 0% and 100% y-axis.
+- Put my own findings of the plot in the tour.
+- Change title number to year for clarification.
+- Switch default x-axis data to pick rate value.
+- Add initial design explain.
+- Add another feedback from Udacity.

 ## Feedback: